staD020/png2prg/readme.md

 Images in sprite dimensions will be converted to sprites.

 The resulting .prg includes the 2-byte start address and optional displayer.
-The displayers for koala and hires include fullscreen fade-in/out and optionally a .sid tune.
+The displayers for koala, hires, mcibitmap and animations include fullscreen fade-in/out and optionally a .sid tune.

 This tool can be used in all buildchains on most platforms.